 It should be emphasized that Figure 7 offers but a rough, stylized sketch of possible humanity-nature stories, and shows only broad contours, not detailed specifics.
 Other stories are possible too.
 Trajectories of those humanity-nature co-evolution stories could be identical to a phase portrait of the dynamical system that describes interactions between humanity and nature.
 For example, when Points I and A meet and make a closed trajectory, humanity and nature may form a prey-predator relationship that was exemplified by Henrich (2002).
 This looping trajectory suggests the possibility of humanity recovering from global catastrophe.
-Just as humanity was once in a pre-civilization form, perhaps humanity could re-form civilization after a
+Just as humanity was once in a pre-civilization form, perhaps humanity could re-form civilization after a global catastrophe.
+Detailed empirical analysis is needed to characterize the human and environmental system boundaries and their properties.

-&lt;sup>13 One might notice that Point I has higher human system wellbeing and lower environmental system wellbeing than Point A, suggesting a global catastrophe that leaves humanity better off and the environment worse off than it was during the earliest era of human existence.
+during the earliest era of human existence.
 We intend no particular significance to this configuration.
 Points A and I could reasonably be placed in any relative position.
 Similarly, we also place no significance to the location of Point L on the vertical (human system wellbeing) axis.

-&lt;sup>14 Weisman (2007) offers a colorful depiction of environmental regrowth following human extinction.
+14 Weisman (2007) offers a colorful depiction of environmental regrowth following human extinction.